czAdamV/edgemaze/readme.md

 # Edgemaze

-A simple maze solving library.
+A simple maze solving library and app.